aswinchembath/filevalidater/README.md

 - **Date**: Must be a parseable date string
 - **Email**: Must match email format (user@domain.com)
 - **Phone**: Must be a valid phone number format

+### Duplicate Detection
+The validator automatically detects duplicate records based on:
+- **All Fields**: If no specific key fields are specified, all fields are used
+- **Custom Key Fields**: You can specify specific fields for duplicate detection
+- **Composite Keys**: Multiple fields can be combined to form unique identifiers

+### Formatting Consistency Checks
+The validator identifies formatting issues such as:
+- **Leading/Trailing Whitespace**: Inconsistent spacing around values
+- **Case Inconsistencies**: Mixed case in email fields
+- **Phone Number Formats**: Inconsistent phone number formatting
+- **Date Format Variations**: Different date formats in the same field
+- **Decimal Precision**: Inconsistent decimal place formatting

 ### Decimal Precision and Scale
 For decimal fields with precision specifications like `DECIMAL(18,2)`: